nick-bampton/nick-bampton.github.io/_pages/cv.md

 Publications
 ======
-\[In Review\] N. Bampton, T. J. Ma, M. N. Do, “A Unified Theory of Dynamic Programming Algorithms in Small Target Detection,” in IEEE Transactions on Signal Processing, vol. 74.
+\[In Review\] N. Bampton, T. J. Ma, M. N. Do, “A Unified Theory of Dynamic Programming Algorithms in Small Target Detection,” in IEEE Transactions on Signal Processing, vol. 74. <br>
 [preprint](https://arxiv.org/pdf/2512.11170)

 \[In Review\] N. Bampton, T. J. Ma, M. N. Do, “A Graph-Based Framework for Detecting Small Noisy Targets: Theory and Analysis,” in ICASSP 2026-2026 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).